ahvagbo/ahvagbo/README.md

 ### Hi there! 👋

 - 👋 Hi, I’m Iurie
-- 🙂 I like .NET
+- 🙂 I like .NET, Python and all things Linux.
 - 🇲🇩 I live in the Republic of Moldova

 <!---